Job Board

 Carol's null email produces a null encoded value — no exception, no empty string.

+For converting between strings and binary with a specific character set, see decode and encode.
 For cryptographic hashing of data, see the hashing functions (md5, sha1, sha2).
-For other encoding operations, Spark also provides hex and unhex for hexadecimal conversion.
+For hexadecimal encoding and decoding, see hex and unhex.

 Example Details